Read the Conversation

 EF: During these transformative times in the Indian healthcare Industry, what are your main priorities as the managing director of Zydus Lifesciences?

 SP: Three key points come to mind when discussing our achievements at Zydus and within the Indian pharmaceutical industry.
 First, we have excelled in making medicines accessible in terms of cost and availability, especially when they are scarce.
 India has been pivotal in this effort, and at Zydus, we continue to build on this principle.
-We focus on generics, biosimilars, immunization vaccines, and treatments for neglected diseases like leishmania.
+We focus on generics, biosimilars, immunization vaccines, and treatments for neglected diseases like leishmaniasis.
 Our strategic goal is to ensure broad access to these essential medicines.

 Secondly, we aim to foster differentiated innovation.
 Beyond generics, Zydus focuses on orphan and rare diseases, as well as certain neglected tropical diseases.
-Whether it is biologics for post-rabies treatment, new anti-cancer biologics, or anti-complement products, we are advancing in fields like liver diseases and pediatric rare diseases.
+Whether it's biologics for post-rabies treatment, new anti-cancer biologics, or anti-complement products, we are advancing in fields like liver diseases and pediatric rare diseases.
 We have two to three drugs in the access program, starting in the US and expanding globally.
 This innovation is crucial for our company and significantly impacts the world.

 The third focus is becoming a more patient-centric organization.
 While we work on the scientific and medical aspects, we must also focus on the patient journey.
 We aim to build services and care beyond just providing medicine and offering better patient solutions.
-This includes reaching out through hospitals and building our hospitals for the needy and underprivileged.
+This includes reaching out through hospitals and building hospitals for the needy and underprivileged.

 EF: How are you managing the shift to niche areas like rare diseases and building partnerships with other players to ensure patient containment?

-SP: Our strategy involves building our capabilities and partnering with others to advance important medical treatments.
+SP: Our strategy involves building our capabilities and partnering with other research-driven organizations to advance important medical treatments.
 This dual approach is exciting and effective.
 We focus on areas that few companies do because they aren't as commercially incentivized.
 We form partnerships with academia for early discovery and development or with organizations like the NIH and WHO.
 Additionally, we take on programs other companies can only partially develop due to funding issues.
 We complete the clinical journey and bring these programs to market, particularly in pediatric areas.
 This approach has allowed us to create access to important medicines.

 Beyond partnerships, our own R&D and science teams identify critical diseases.
 Currently, we are focused on ALS.
 We have one drug in development, expected to market in two years.
 We're excited about developing these products internally from start to finish.

 As for our initiatives on the hospital side, we built a 1,000-bed unit in a tribal area of our state where there was no critical healthcare setup.
-This hospital offers free care to anyone who needs it.
+This hospital at Dahod offers free care to anyone who needs it.
 It has been recognized as one of the best partnership projects with the government, ensuring high-quality, accessible healthcare for underserved communities.
 This project taught us much about building high-quality care with government collaboration.
-We have also established a medical and nursing school there, making the region self-sufficient in healthcare and creating employment opportunities.
+We've also established a medical and nursing school there, making the region self-sufficient in healthcare and creating employment opportunities.
 This high-quality healthcare setup has significantly improved the local ecosystem, providing better outcomes and opportunities for the community.

 EF: From your perspective, how can we shift to a more sustainable supply system on a global level when it comes to access to pharmaceuticals?